chandywerks/Ark-Survival-API/README.md

 Ark-API
 =================

-REST API for the Ark: Survival server with Mojolicious.
+REST API for the Ark: Survival rcon server with Mojolicious.
 This is a work in progress.

 ### DEPENDENCIES
 * Mojolicious